Han Pao-teh: Career

-Han Pao-teh was appointed presidential advisor, the Geheimrat of Presidential Office in Taiwan from 2001 until his death in 2014.
+Han Pao-teh was appointed national policy advisor of President Chen Shui-bian 2000-2008, and presidential advisor, the Geheimrat to President Ma Ying-jeuo from 2008 until his death in 2014.

 Han Pao-teh died in Taipei, Taiwan, on 20 November 2014.
 He was posthumously given the Executive Yuan National Cultural Award, the nation's highest honor for persons with great contribution to art and culture of Taiwan.

 Han is commemorated in the scientific name of a species of Vietnamese lizard, Takydromus hani.